Teenage pregnancy: Antenatal care

-The lifetime opportunity cost caused by teenage pregnancy in different countries varies from 1% to 30% of the annual GDP (30% being the figure in Uganda).
-In the United States, teenage pregnancy costs taxpayers between $9.4 and $28 billion each year, due to factors such as foster care and lost tax revenue.
-The estimated increase in economic productivity from ending teenage pregnancy in Brazil and India would be over $3.5 billion and $7.7 billion respectively.
+The lifetime opportunity cost caused by teenage pregnancy in different countries varies, from 1% to 30% of the annual GDP, with 30% being the figure in Uganda.
+In the United States, teenage pregnancy costs taxpayers between $9.4 and $28 billion in 2016, due to factors such as foster care and lost tax revenue.
+A 2014 study estimated that an increase in economic productivity from ending teenage pregnancy in Brazil and India would be worth $3.5 billion and $7.7 billion respectively.

 Less than one third of teenage mothers receive any form of child support, vastly increasing the likelihood of turning to the government for assistance.
 The correlation between earlier childbearing and failure to complete high school reduces career opportunities for many young women.
 One study found that, in 1988, 60% of teenage mothers were impoverished at the time of giving birth.
-Additional research found that nearly 50% of all adolescent mothers sought social assistance within the first five years of their child's life.
-A study of 100 teenaged mothers in the UK found that only 11% received a salary, while the remaining 89% were unemployed.
+A 2002 study found that nearly 50% of all adolescent mothers sought social assistance within the first five years of their child's life.

+A 1999 study of 100 teenaged mothers in the UK found that only 11% received a salary, while the remaining 89% were unemployed.
 Most British teenage mothers live in poverty, with nearly half in the bottom fifth of the income distribution.